Canadian Rockies Itinerary – How to Spend of 3 Days in Banff and Jasper

 Downtown Canmore

-If you’d like to move a bit faster and squeeze in more each day, I’d recommend combining days one and two.
+If you’d like to move a bit faster and squeeze in more each day, you could combine days one and two.
 In the morning explore Moraine Lake, and in the afternoon head to Louise, finishing your day in Banff.
 On day two opt to spend more time in and around Canmore.
 A popular option for a hike in Canmore includes the Upper Grassi Lakes Trail Loop.

 the drive to jasper

 Aside from the breathtaking drive, if you do have time, there are tons of opportunities along the way to get out, stretch your legs, and enjoy the views in front of you.
 Peyto Lake is one of those times.
-About halfway through your drive northwest from Canmore to Jasper, you’ll come upon Peyto.
-The perfect place to stop for a short walk, long stretch, and a break.
+About halfway through your drive northwest from Banff to Jasper, you’ll come upon Peyto.
+It’s the perfect place to stop and admire another one of Canada’s most impressive lakes.

 Peyto Lake